autowarefoundation/autoware/planning/behavior_path_planner/docs/behavior_path_planner_lane_change_design.md

 ![object lanes](../image/lane_change/lane_objects.drawio.svg)

 Furthermore, to change lanes behind a vehicle waiting at a traffic light, we skip the safety check for the stopping vehicles near the traffic light.
+The explanation for parked car detection is written in [documentation for avoidance module](../docs/behavior_path_planner_avoidance_design.md).

 ##### Collision check in prepare phase